sethbern/CSJava/published/csjava/_sources/Unit1-Getting-Started/topic-1-2-java-intro.rst.txt

    :adaptive:
    :noindent:

    The following has all the correct code to print out "Hi there!" when the code is run, but the code is mixed up and contains some extra blocks with errors.
-Drag the needed blocks from left to right and put them in the correct order.
-Click on the "Check Me" button to check your solution.
+   Drag the needed blocks from left to right and put them in the correct order, then check your solution.
    -----
    public class FourthClass
    {